-When the pandemic took root in Quebec almost a year ago, forcing restaurants to close in the province’s first bout of lockdown, what the odd sommelier still employed by a Montreal restaurant could accomplish with the title was fairly limited.
+When the pandemic took root in Quebec almost a year ago, forcing restaurants to close in the province’s first bout of lockdown, what the odd sommelier still employed by a Montreal restaurant could accomplish with the title was pretty limited.
 But recent amendments to Quebec’s strict — some might say archaic — alcohol legislation have motivated people like Keaton Ritchie, the wine director and general manager at Mile End sister establishments Larrys and Lawrence, to revisit ideas that had been simmering, fruitlessly, for months, in some cases, years.
-For Ritchie, that’s meant launching a wine club.
+For Ritchie, that meant launching a wine club.

 “Like a lot of other people working in wine in Montreal restaurants, it’s always been sort of this back-of-my-mind fantasy to run a wine shop, but before the pandemic, there was really no quasi-wine-retail format in Quebec that would have allowed it to happen.
 The pandemic context made it seem a little bit more feasible, but then it was the changes to those rules in December that really blew the door wide open for something like the wine club to exist,” Ritchie says.